nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 | STATE            | Modifies the bidding price for a specific state or region.                | see [State / Region](#region)         |
 | DMA              | Modifies the bidding price for a specific DMA.                            | see [DMA](#dma)                       |
 | AD               | Modifies the bidding price for a specific content ad.                     | the ID of the content ad as a string  |

-**A note on `SOURCE` bid modifiers**: API already supports `SOURCE` bid modifiers, but setting them currently has no effect in the system.
-Full support for `SOURCE` bid modifiers will be added shortly.

 ### Get bid modifiers for an ad group [GET /rest/v1/adgroups/{adGroupId}/bidmodifiers/{?type}]